 With a 100% cotton pile, Cannes is an elegant, washed-looking velvet.
 The pile is inviting and friendly, soft to the touch, and has surprising toughness at 50,000 double rubs.
-Cannes’ gentle striation creates subtle dimension, a great cross between Como and Milan.
+Cannes’ gentle striation (vertical lines) creates subtle dimension, a great cross between Como and Milan.
 The collection comes in 38 colors ranging from warm neutrals to vibrant or beautifully cool tones.

 Examples of Cannes Velvet

 100% solution-dyed acrylic which won’t fade in sunlight, and you can even use a bleach-based cleaner such as Fantastic or 409 on it (though in most instances, water with a bit of Dawn dish soap will get out pretty much everything!).
 The acrylic fiber gives an almost metallic fleck to the fabric.
 Corsica is a performance indoor-outdoor plush velvet fabric that is resistant to soil, stains, mildew and fading.
 This is an ideal upholstery material for your family room or sun porch.